 HONR 300A The Darkness Within

-This course will examine the literary representation of this darkness within and the broader historical and cultural contexts shading it.
+This course will examine the literary representation of this darkness within, and the broader historical and cultural contexts coloring it.
 We will begin with Jonathan Swift’s Gulliver’s Travels, move on to Charles Brockden Brown’s Weiland, and Mary Shelley’s Frankenstein, all works which produce monsters out of the revolutions of the eighteenth century.
 We will then look at the effects of twentieth-century totalitarian states on the individual psyche, through works such as George Orwell’s 1984 and Milan Kundera’s The Joke.
 The darkness within women has proved particularly problematic for both male and female writers, and we will examine nineteenth-century and contemporary representations of monstrous women.
 Finally, we will look at the crime story, and how in American culture its villains often become its heroes, the darkness within our culture shedding a light on the complexities of our most deeply-held values.
 Both Alfred Hitchcock’s Psycho and Truman Capote’s In Cold Blood will attest to this phenomenon.

 The course will be WRITING INTENSIVE, and will include three analytical papers, a comprehensive take-home exam, and a researched report.
 Students will also participate in formal oral presentations.